astropy/halotools/docs/source_notes/empirical_models/phase_space_models/profile_template_source_notes.rst

 	M_{\Delta}(z) \equiv 4\pi\int_{0}^{R_{\Delta}}dr' r'^{2}\rho_{\rm prof}(r')

-This equation defines the normalization of the halo profile :math:`\rho_{\rm prof}(r)`, which for any sub-class of `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` is computed with the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf.mass_density` method.
+This equation defines the normalization of the halo profile :math:`\rho_{\rm prof}(r)`, which for any sub-class of `~halotools.empirical_models.AnalyticDensityProf` is computed with the `~halotools.empirical_models.AnalyticDensityProf.mass_density` method.

 For numerical stability, it is always preferable to work with order-unity quantities rather than astronomical numbers.
-So throughout the `~halotools.empirical_models.phase_space_models.profile_models` sub-package, most methods work with the *scaled radius*, :math:`\tilde{r}`, defined as:
+So throughout the `~halotools.empirical_models.profile_models` sub-package, most methods work with the *scaled radius*, :math:`\tilde{r}`, defined as:

 .. math::

 	\tilde{r} \equiv r/R_{\Delta},

-and the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf.dimensionless_mass_density`,
+and the `~halotools.empirical_models.AnalyticDensityProf.dimensionless_mass_density`,
 :math:`\tilde{\rho}_{\rm prof}`, defined as:

 .. math::

 	\tilde{\rho}_{\rm prof}(\tilde{r}) \equiv \rho_{\rm prof}(\tilde{r})/\rho_{\rm thresh}

-In the implementation of `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf`, for reasons of numerical stability a profile is actually defined by :math:`\tilde{\rho}_{\rm prof}(\tilde{r})`, and :math:`\rho_{\rm prof}(r)` is a derived quantity.
+In the implementation of `~halotools.empirical_models.AnalyticDensityProf`, for reasons of numerical stability a profile is actually defined by :math:`\tilde{\rho}_{\rm prof}(\tilde{r})`, and :math:`\rho_{\rm prof}(r)` is a derived quantity.

-In fact, in order to define a new profile model, one only need define a sub-class `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` and provide an implementation of the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf.dimensionless_mass_density` method, as *all* other profile quantities can be computed from this function.
+In fact, in order to define a new profile model, one only need define a sub-class `~halotools.empirical_models.AnalyticDensityProf` and provide an implementation of the `~halotools.empirical_models.AnalyticDensityProf.dimensionless_mass_density` method, as *all* other profile quantities can be computed from this function.

 Convenience functions
 -----------------------

-In addition to the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf.dimensionless_mass_density` method that defines the profile, instances of the
+In addition to the `~halotools.empirical_models.AnalyticDensityProf.dimensionless_mass_density` method that defines the profile, instances of the
-`~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` class
+`~halotools.empirical_models.AnalyticDensityProf` class
 have a number of other useful bound methods:

 .. _computing_enclosed_mass: